MASTERGUY/Inventory-Management-System/README.md

 # Inventory Management System

 Inventory Management System is made by me (Murtaza Piplod) in Java(Swing) With My SQL Database.
-It allows user/local shopkepper to maintain there Inventory in one single place.
+It allows user/local shopkeeper to maintain there Inventory in one single place.

 ### Prerequisites